-- (1) Operating leverage = (net operating income changing operating costs and expenses) / operating profit (Note 6).
-(2) Financial leverage = operating profit / (operating profit interest expense). - Note 4: Calculation formula for earnings per share above should pay careful attention to followed points: - 1.
-Based on weighted average number of ordinary shares, but not the number of shares issued as of the end of the year. - 2.
-Every capital increase or treasury stock transaction should consider calculating weighted average number of shares during circulation period. - 3.
-The capital injection from the surplus or the capital reserve to increase its capital should retroactive adjustment calculate its earnings per share in the past year or the past six months in proportion of capital increase; no need to consider the period of capital increase. - 4.
-If the preferred shares are non-convertible cumulative preferred stock, the dividends of the year, whether they're issued or not, should be deducted from the net profit after tax, or be added to the net loss after tax.
+- $(1) \quad Operating \ leverage = (net \ operating \ income \ \ changing \ operating \ costs \ and \ expenses) \ / \ operating \ profit \ (Note \ 6)$ - (2) Financial leverage = operating profit / (operating profit interest expense) - Note 4: Calculation formula for earnings per share above should pay careful attention to followed points: - 1.
+Based on the weighted average number of common shares, but not the number of shares issued as of the end of the year. - 2.
+Every capital increase or treasury stock transaction should consider calculating the weighted average number of shares during the circulation period. - 3.
+The capital injection from the surplus or the capital reserve to increase its capital should retroactive adjustment calculate its earnings per share in the past year or the past six months in the proportion of capital increase; no need to consider the period of capital increase. - 4.
+If the preferred shares are non-convertible cumulative preferred stock, the year's dividends, whether they're issued or not, should be deducted from the net profit after tax, or be added to the net loss after tax.
 If the preferred shares are non-cumulative and have net profit after tax, the dividends should be deducted from the net profit after tax; no need for adjustment if they have loss. - Note 5: Paying careful attention to the cash flow analysis as followed points: - 1.
 Net cash flow from operating activities means the net income in the net cash flow table. - 2.
 Capital expenditure means investment spending per year. - 3.
 Inventory would only be counted when the closing balance of prepaid rent is bigger than the beginning one.
-If the inventory in the end of the year has decreased, it should be shown as zero. - 4.
-Cash dividend includes common stock and preferred shares. - 5.
+If the inventory at the end of the year has decreased, it should be shown as zero. - 4.
+Cash dividend includes common shares and preferred shares. - 5.
 Gross property, plant and equipment is the total amount of net of property, plant and equipment accumulated depreciation. - Note 6: Issuer should differentiate every fixed and variable operating cost and operating expense by their natures.
-If estimation or subjective judgement is involved, be aware of its rationality and consistency. - Note 7: Company's shares without par value or a par value other than NT\$10 is calculated based on interests ratio attributable to parent company owner in balance sheet, instead of pre-tax net profit to paid-in capital ratio.
+If estimation or subjective judgement is involved, be aware of its rationality and consistency. - Note 7: Company's shares without par value or a par value other than NT\$10 is calculated based on interests ratio attributable to a parent company owner in the balance sheet, instead of pre-tax net profit to paid-in capital ratio.